la2050/challenge/partners.markdown

 ## 2020 Partners

-The My LA2050 Grants Challenge is possible because of the support of many incredible partners from across Los Angeles.
+The My LA2050 Grants Challenge is possible because of the support of many partners from across Los Angeles.

 ### Lead Partners